gom9000/diode-tester/README.md

 ### Calibration Procedure
-Two-step process is required to align the internal measurement electronics and to set the operational test currents.
+A two-step calibration process is required to align the internal measurement electronics and to set the operational test currents.
 This ensures that the displayed values accurately reflect the load characteristics without interference from component tolerances.

 #### Measurement circuit setting:
-This step balances the OA differential bridge to eliminate any residual voltage offset from the op-amp or the driver stage.
+This step balances the op-amp differential stage.
-1. Power the circuit without inserting any component into the TEST termnals.
+1. Power the circuit without inserting any component into the TEST terminals.
 2. Short-circuit the TEST terminals using a jumper.
 3. Rotate the trimmer R4b until the Volt Meter reads exactly 0.00V.